What is DevOps?

 - CodeDeploy may be linked with the software release process or the continuous delivery toolchain to make deployment more efficient and simple.

-What are AWS CodeDeploy Deployment Types?
+What is AWS CodeDeploy Deployment Types?

 In CodeDeploy, there are two deployment types: